 Herring schools can extend for miles and be deep enough that they cannot be seen from the air.
 By using acoustics, we can estimate the biomass of these schools.
 The acoustic estimate is then provided to the age-structure-analysis model to help constrain the model output.
 The Prince William Sound Science Center has annually conducted surveys of the spawning biomass using hydroacoustic techniques.

 Surveys are conducted using a towed hydroacoustic sensor.
 Schools are located during the day, often by using the presence of whales.
 The surveys are conducted at night when the school is further off the bottom.
-The acoustic return is analyzed to determine the biomass of fish observed.
+The acoustic return, known as echograms, are analyzed to determine the biomass of fish observed.